 The mill towns of Braddock and Homestead, on opposing sides of the Monongahela River, were the center of the Pittsburgh steel industry when Pittsburgh was at the center of the steel world.
 Though Homestead would come to represent the violent struggle for the dignity of steelworkers during the epic clash between striking workers and Carnegie Steel that occurred there in July 1892, Braddock’s Edgar Thomson Works, the largest jewel in Carnegie’s crown, operated through the same volatile mixture of class and ethnic tensions.

 Though Carnegie viewed the Edgar Thomson Works as a tribute to the Social Darwinist ideology of his “master,” Herbert Spencer, a place where the natural order dictated workplace relations, a much more tumultuous reality prevailed.
 That reality was on full display on January 1, 1891, when already agitated workers, mostly recently-arrived Hungarian and Slavic immigrants, clashed with native born Western European management and supervisory personnel about working on New Year’s Day.

 Michael Quinn, an Irish immigrant supervisor, was badly beaten during those clashes.
-He died of his injuries on January 5.
+He died on January 5; his cause of death was listed as a fractured skull.

 Mass arrests followed the riots and the killing, cheered on by newspaper accounts of “semi-civilized Slavs.”
 Ultimately, dozens of defendants were tried for rioting.

 Andrew Toth, Michael Sabol, and George Rusnok, all Hungarian-born steelworkers among the hundreds there that day, were arrested for Quinn’s murder.

 Foreshadowing the Homestead Strike and the stark reversal of fortunes it represented for labor as well as the changing face of labor in industry, the three men were the first Eastern Europeans involved in a capital murder case in Pittsburgh’s history.
 There would soon be many others.